One Legged Golf Swing Drill

 There's nothing special about the swing itself.
 It's just a little half swing to give you the feeling of rotating around the shot.

-Set up on your left leg.
-Get all the weight on the left.
+Set up on your lead leg.
+Get all the weight on the lead side.
 Get very centered over the ball, then turn back and turn through.

 Work on rotation.
 Work on these one legged drills, and watch your golf swing improve!